dreoporto/xandly5/README.md

 ## Run Locally

 - Run `lyrics_api.py` to launch the Flask development server
-- Browse to `http://127.0.0.1:5000/` to view the Web UI
+- Browse to `http://127.0.0.1:5000/` to view the Xandly5 Web UI and create lyrics
-- Use the REST examples above to generate lyrics
+- Use the REST examples above to create lyrics

 ## Next Steps